jordicher/jordicher/README.md

 <p>I am a web developer in Barcelona.
 I started in web development at the end of 2019, after finishing my university studies </p>

-- 🌱 I’m currently learning, testing
+- 🌱 I’m currently learning, flutter
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/cherto/)